laravelio/laravel.io/README.md

 4. Add a site `lio.loc` for the laravel.io repository to the `Homestead.yml` file under the `sites` list.
 5. Run `vagrant provision` in your Homestead folder.
 6. Create a database in Homestead called `laravelio`.
-7. SSH into your Homestead box, go to the laravel.io folder and run `./update_environment.sh`.
+7. Run `composer install --dev` and `php artisan migrate --env=local`.
-8. Add `127.0.0.1 lio.loc` to your computer's `hosts` file.
+8. Add `192.168.10.10 lio.loc` to your computer's `hosts` file.

-You can now visit the app in your browser by visiting [http://lio.loc:8000/](http://lio.loc:8000).
+You can now visit the app in your browser by visiting [http://lio.loc/](http://lio.loc).

 ## Github OAuth Configuration